mathieux51/simplesurance/README.md

 ## What's next?

 In this project, it was important to make sure the code was simple and reusable.
 I wanted this app to have SSR, CCS chunks and a connected router.
-That's why I used a custom webpack config where the router is linked with Redux.
+Perhaps SSR is overkill but I'm experimenting with this technology at the moment as I think it is very important for a [lot of projects](https://medium.com/walmartlabs/the-benefits-of-server-side-rendering-over-client-side-rendering-5d07ff2cefe8).
+I used a custom webpack config where the router is linked with Redux.
 There are still some features I would add if I had more time:

 - [ ] Write tests
 - [ ] Add ReduxForm